Real Madrid Vs Juventus

-- Real are firm favourites to win despite not holding ‘domestic champion’ status, having won each of the five European/Champions League finals they’ve played without winning La Liga the previous season (100%).
+- Real are firm favourites to win despite not holding ‘domestic champion’ status.
+The have won each of the five European/Champions League finals they’ve played without winning La Liga over the previous seasons (100%).

 - Those five victories also account for just under half (45%) of Real’s total European trophy wins (11 in total)

 - Juventus do not boast the same success rate in finals played the season after winning Serie A. Of the seven European/UCL finals played as such, they’ve won only two (29%).

 Two of Europe’s most decorated powerhouses will meet in Cardiff on June 3.
 Real Madrid wants to become the first team ever to successfully defend the Champions League crown against Juventus.

 Just as Real are making their third European final appearance in four season, the Bianconeri will return to the Champions League decider for the second time in three terms.
 This illustrates the magnitude of the fixture set to unfold at the Principality Stadium.